JuliaDynamics/ProcessBasedModelling.jl/docs/src/index.md

 Notice that the resulting **MTK** model is not `structural_simplify`-ed, to allow composing it with other models.
 By default `t` is taken as the independent variable.

 Now, in contrast to before, if we "forgot" a process, **PBM** will react accordingly.
-For example, if we forgot the 2nd process, then the construction will error informatively, telling us exactly which variable is missing, and because of which processes it is missing:
+For example, if we forgot the process for ``x``, then the construction will error informatively, telling us exactly which variable is missing, and because of which processes it is missing:
 ```julia
 model = processes_to_mtkmodel(processes[[1, 3]])